Sitampiky

 Primary and junior level secondary education are available in town.
 The majority (77%) of the population of the commune are farmers, while an additional 15% receives their livelihood from raising livestock.
 The most important crop is raffia palm, while other important products are maize and rice.
 Services provide employment for 3% of the population.
 Additionally fishing employs 5% of the population.

+Rivers

+Sitampiky is situated at the Mahavavy Sud River.